-So how can a global organisation with diverse learning needs around the globe create a single cohesive approach to development?
-This is precisely the challenge we addressed with SAP.
+So the challenge we addressed together was: “How can a global organisation with diverse learning needs around the globe create a single cohesive approach to development?”

 Following the event, the Global VP for Learning had the following to say: